What the best shredder has

 What to shred

 Some articles about identity theft warn that it's important to shred any document that contains "personal information," including your name and address -- which includes every single piece of mail that comes into your house.
-However, according to the paper shredder buying guide at ConsumerReports.org (which is free to read, even by non-subscribers), you don't actually have to be that extreme.
+However, according to the paper shredder buying guide at ConsumerReports.org (which is free to read, even for non-subscribers), you don't actually have to be that extreme.
 In most cases, your name and address are public information that's easy to find elsewhere, so there's no need to shred personal mail, catalogues, or junk mail addressed to "resident."
 However, all documents that contain your Social Security number or account numbers -- bank statements, monthly bills, explanations of benefits for your medical insurance and the like -- are possible fodder for identity thieves and should be shredded.
-Shred any documents with still-valid passwords or PINs on them, as well.
+Shred any documents with still-valid passwords or PINs on them, as well as anything with your signature (which an identity thief could forge).
 One thing you should not shred is your tax forms and documents from the past seven years; keep those on file in case of an audit.